Questions and Answers

 If your eye doctor determines that a follow-up is needed, you will receive the new appointment via SMS within a few days.
 This ensures the best possible follow-up for your eye care.

-To renew your prescription for eye medication, you can contact us through Lægevejen.dk or the Lægevejen app once you have created an account.
-Otherwise, you can call us, and in most cases we will… ask you to book a short consultation so the eye doctor can assess the need for continued medication and ensure that the treatment is still appropriate for you.
+To renew your prescription for eye medication, you can write to us via Lægevejen.dk or the Lægevejen app once you have created an account in the service.
+Otherwise, you should call us, and in most cases we will help you. ask you to book a short consultation so the eye doctor can assess the need for continued medication and ensure that the treatment is still appropriate for you.
 This is for your own safety.

-If you notice changes in your vision over time, it is a good idea to contact an optician, as many eyewear stores offer free eye tests.
-If the optician cannot adjust your glasses, or if an eye condition is suspected, they will recommend seeking advice from an eye doctor.
+If you experience that your vision changes over a longer period of time, it is a good idea to contact an optician; optical shops often offer free vision tests.
+If the optician cannot adjust your glasses, or if an eye disease is suspected, they will recommend seeking advice from an eye doctor.
 Children over 12 years old are also recommended to visit an optician.

 Yes, that is a good idea.
 Please bring all your current everyday glasses.
 You do not need to bring reading glasses or sunglasses.
 This helps the eye doctor get a complete picture of your vision.